Kundli Matching for Marriage: A Complete Guide

 The Eight Gunas Explained

-1. Varna (1 point) — Spiritual Compatibility
+1. Varna (1 point) — Spiritual Temperament

 2. Vashya (2 points) — Mutual Attraction and Dominance